alfredbaudisch/Godello/README.md

 ## Project Plans

-For now the project is basic and functional but additional features are planed to have a more complete featureset.\
+For now the project is basic and functional but additional features are planed in order to have a more complete featureset.

 ## License ⚖️